 The word translated as "to" here is the same word that is translated as "upon" earlier in the verse.
 It means "against", "before", "during", "by" or "on."
 It is not the dative form indicating an indirect object.

-The "you" here is plural, indicating all Christ's listeners as the object of the verb.
+The "you" here is plural, indicating many of Christ's listeners as the object of the verb.

 καὶ (conj) "And" is kai, which is the conjunction joining phrases and clauses, "and," or "but."
 After words implying sameness, "as" (the same opinion as you).
 Used in series, joins positive with negative "Not only...but also."
 Also used to give emphasis, "even", "also," and "just."